MatthiasQuintern/nicole/README.md

 After installing, you can use it like this: `nicole -ior -d ~/music/artist --rm_explicit`

+## Changelog
+### 1.1
+- Lyrics are now properly encoded.
+- If a title contains paranthesis or umlaute, multiple possible urls will be checked.

 ## Importand Notice
 This software comes with no warranty!